University of Illinois Chicago

 Community building and student support

 Inclusion.
 Access.
 Equity.
-These principles guide the UIC Centers for Cultural Understanding and Social Change to expand the awareness of cultural diversity’s value to UIC and the community-at-large.
+These principles guide the UIC Centers for Cultural Understanding and Social Change to expand the awareness of cultural diversity’s value to UIC and the community.

 Other campus resources provide an opportunities for intercultural engagement among students, faculty, staff and Chicago communities.
 From cultural programs to student consultations, campus resources foster positive social change and help students make the most of their experience at UIC.